You can find a short introduction to the comic itself on the About page.

 The War of the Three Crowns

 But just a few weeks after “The Darkness”, tension began to grow between humans, elves and dwarfs, that ultimately cumulated in the “War of the Three Crowns”.
 The details about its cause and course are sketchy, but the end is well-known.
 The dwarfs were completely wiped-out and the elves fled over the Karach mountain range to the remote land of Ysdar.
 After their escape, the elves built the Mythal, a gigantic magical protection shield around all of Ysdar that prevents any creature from entering Ysdar.
 The “Tear of Gaia” was split up in three parts.
-The first part is hidden inside the Redcube in the Thunderbolt Stronghold of the dwarves, the second part was taken to Ysdar by the elves, and the third part became the treasury of Midgard.
+The first part is believed to be hidden in the Thunderbolt Stronghold of the dwarves, the second part was taken to Ysdar by the elves, and the third part became the treasury of Midgard.
 Midgard is the kingdom found by Arathor, located to the south of the former Dalelands.
 Arathor became the first king of Midgard which remained Gaia’s only country for several decades after his death.

 The Second Age